rcchirwa/udacity_dend_project3/README.md

 If the data scales and this is no longer a suitable strategy, we can revisit ing the future at that point.

+**Joining staging_events_table and staging_songs_table**
+Two keys were used to join the events and songs staging tables.
+This took match (song, artist) in events to (title, artist_name) to ensure unique artist and song combinations because song and artist names are not unique.
+Joining by song_id or artist_id would have been the optimal solution.

 ### users

 The sortkey are the user_id